tgraulich/Balmorel_GitHub_Tutorial/doc/index.md

 1. Change to the directory where you would want the repository to be (`cd ~/code` for example, if the `~/code` directory is where you store your files).
-1. Run the following command: `git clone https://github.com/USER/planets`, where `USER` is your username.
+1. Run the following command: `git clone https://github.com/USER/Balmorel`, where `USER` is your username.
 You might need to use a SSH clone command instead of HTTPS, depending on your setup.
-1. Change to that directory: `cd planets`
+1. Change to that directory: `cd Balmorel`
+1. Run the following command: `git clone https://github.com/USER/Balmorel_data`, where `USER` is your username.
+1. Rename the `Balmorel_data` folder to `data` by typing the following command: `mv Balmorel_data data`.
 ::::
 :::::
 ::::::

-:::{exercise} Exercise: Browsing an existing project (20 min)
+:::{admonition} Exercise: Browsing an existing project (20 min)

 Browse the [example project](https://github.com/workshop-material/planets) and explore commits and branches, either on a fork or on a clone.
 Take notes and